The Christmas Gift Budget Guide: How Much to Spend on Gifts

 Your Kids’ Friends

-Part of our kids’ growing up is going to school, joining clubs and groups, and making new friends.
+Part of children growing up is going to school, joining clubs and groups, and making new friends.

 Some of these friendships may even become lifelong.
 With new friends comes birthday invitations, and it is up to mom and dad to pay for the gift on behalf of their kids.